mikeshulman/narya/README.md

 - `refl M` – Reflexivity term.
 - `sym M` – Symmetry of a two-dimensional square.

-Function application and field access can be thought of as left-associative infix operations with zero infix symbols and tightness +∞.
-They are implemented specially internally, so that tightness +∞ is not technically used currently at all, but they should interact correctly with any other notations declared to have tightness +∞.
-In particular, a nonassociative prefix notation of tightness +∞, say `@`, will bind tighter than application, so that `@ f x` parses as `(@ f) x`.
+Function application and field access can be thought of as left-associative infix operations with zero infix symbols and tightness +ω.
+They are implemented specially internally, so that tightness +ω is not technically used currently at all, but they should interact correctly with any other notations declared to have tightness +ω.
+In particular, a nonassociative prefix notation of tightness +ω, say `@`, will bind tighter than application, so that `@ f x` parses as `(@ f) x`.
 There are no such notations currently, but future possibilities include explicification of implicit functions and universe lifting.

-Abstraction, ascription, and let-bindings have tightness −∞, so they bind more loosely than anything except each other.
+Abstraction, ascription, and let-bindings have tightness −ω, so they bind more loosely than anything except each other.
 Type ascription is non-associative, so `M : N : P` is a parse error.
-Let-binding and pi-types are also non-associative: because they are left-closed, they don't need to be right-associative in order to get the expected behavior of `let x ≔ M in let y ≔ N in P` and `(x : M) → (y : N) → P` (although note that the latter is redundant since one can also write `(x : M) (y : N) → P`).
-This non-associativity means that they cannot be mixed with type ascription: `let x ≔ M in N : A` is a parse error.
-Abstraction is right-associative, so that `x ↦ y ↦ M` parses correctly (though it can also be abbreviated as `x y ↦ M`).
-This means that `x ↦ M : A` parses as `x ↦ (M : A)`.
+Abstraction and let-binding are right-associative, so that `x ↦ y ↦ M` parses correctly (though it can also be abbreviated as `x y ↦ M`).
+In particular, this means that `x ↦ M : A` parses as `x ↦ (M : A)`, and similarly `let x ≔ M in N : A` parses as `let x ≔ M in (N : A)`.
+Pi-types and function-types have tightness 0, and are right-associative.

-Pi-types and function-types have tightness 0.
+The coexistence of type ascription and NuPRL/Agda-style dependent function-types leads to a potential ambiguity: `(x : A) → B` could be a dependent function type, but it could also be a *non-dependent* function type whose domain `x` is ascribed to type `A`.
+Narya resolves this in favor of the dependent function type, which is nearly always what is intended; if you really mean the other you can write it as `((x : A)) → B` or `((x) : A) → B`.

 There is also a syntax for comments, although these are not so useful yet when writing only single terms.
 A line comment starts with a backquote \` and extends to the end of the line.
 A block comment starts with {\` and ends with \`}.
 Block comments can be nested.
 However, if (part of) a block comment appears on a line before any code, then no code may appear on that line at all.
 In other words, the only whitespace that can appear on a line before code is 0x20 SPACE (tab characters are not allowed anywhere).
+(This may change.)

 As in Agda, mixfix notations can involve arbitrary Unicode characters, but must usually be surrounded by spaces to prevent them from being interpreted as part of an identifier.
 However, in Narya this has the following exceptions:

 - The characters `( ) [ ] { } → ↦ ⤇ ≔ ⩴ ⩲ …` with built-in meaning are always treated as single tokens.
 Thus, they do not need to be surrounded by whitespace.
-This is the case for paretheses and braces in Agda, but the others are different: in Narya you can write `A→B`.
+This is the case for parentheses and braces in Agda, but the others are different: in Narya you can write `A→B` without spaces.
 The unicode characters in this group all have ASCII substitutes that are completely interchangeable: `-> |-> |=> := ::= += ...`.
 - A nonempty string consisting of the characters `~ ! @ # $ % ^ & * / ? = + \ | , < > : ; -` is always treated as a single token, and does not need to be surrounded by whitespace.
 Note that this is most of the non-alphanumeric characters that appear on a standard US keyboard except for parentheses (grouping), curly braces (structures and, later, implicit arguments), backquote (comments), period (fields, constructors, and, later, namespaces), underscore (later, inferred arguments), double quote (later, string literals) and single quote (allowed for primes on variable names).
 In particular:
   - Ordinary algebraic operations like `+` and `*` can be defined so that `x+y` and `x*y` are valid.
   - This includes the colon, so you can write `(x:A) → B`, and similarly for the semicolon separating the fields of a structure.
 But the user can also use these characters in other operators, such as `::` for list cons.
 (Or you can use the Unicode ∷ if you want to require spacing.)